-Probiotics are made up of healthy bacteria that are actually good for our body.
-They can help eliminate infection, stimulate the health of the immune system and balance the body’s bacteria.
+Probiotics are made up of healthy bacteria that are good for our bodies.
+They can help eliminate infection, stimulate the immune system’s health, and balance the body’s bacteria.

-If you do not have apple cider vinegar at home, then you are missing one of the most popular home remedies of the moment.
-Being so incredibly diverse, it’s not surprising that I make this list.
+If you do not have apple cider vinegar at home, you are missing one of the most popular home remedies.
+Being so incredibly diverse, it is not surprising that I make this list.

-There is a lot of anecdotal evidence in the Bartolino cyst forums to suggest that it is a very effective treatment.
+There is a lot of anecdotal evidence in the Bartolino cyst forums to suggest a very effective treatment.

 The most common method of using apple cider vinegar to treat a Bartolino cyst is to apply it to your cyst with a cotton ball or a cotton pad.

 Take a sitz bath, dry thoroughly and then apply the apple cider vinegar directly into your cyst.
 If you consider that vinegar is too painful, it is best to dilute it with water first or stop using it completely.